1Shubham7/cka-notes/upgrade-cluster.md

 2. rolling update
 3. blue green approach: create new worker nodes with upgraded version and connect them to control plane and delete prev nodes

+## Step by step guide

+### Step 0.
+First go to spefic doc for the upgrade

+find your cluster version:

+`k get nodes`

+then go to the specifc doc for the version you want and you will find in that doc a link, first go to the link as they say and find this command:

+`pager /etc/apt/sources.list.d/kubernetes.list`

+then change the version there to the desired version:

+`sudo vim /etc/apt/sources.list.d/kubernetes.list` (don't forget sudo otherwise it will be read only)

-### Step 1. check your OS.
+### Step 1.
+We will first upgrade kubeadm

+For that go back to the main cluster upgrade doc and First check your OS:

 `cat etc/os-release` and you will find your OS. mine was ubuntu

 ### Step 2.
 Go to docs you will find this command:

+find the possible kubeadm versions (always run sudo apt update, never skip, even if it comes twice)

 ```
 sudo apt update
 sudo apt-cache madison kubeadm
 ```

-this will tell you the versions you can upgrade to. also verify with this:
+this will tell you the versions you can upgrade to.

-`sudo kubeadm upgrade plan`

-Step 3.
+### Step 3.
 Upgrade Kubeadm:

 ```
 sudo apt-mark unhold kubeadm && \
 sudo apt-get update && sudo apt-get install -y kubeadm='1.29.13-*' && \
 sudo apt-mark hold kubeadm
 ```

+Now get a plan for your kubernetes cluster upgrade:

+`sudo kubeadm upgrade plan`

+### Step 4.
+Then upgrade the cluster:

+`sudo  kubeadm upgrade apply v1.30.9`

+and your version will be upgraded, this means the control plane components have been upgraded but the `k get nodes` will not show it because it shows the kubectl version.

+### Step 5.
+Now upgrade the kubelet and kubectl

+If we only have one control plane node than we can continue to drain that control plane node:

+`
+kubectl drain control-plane --ignore-daemonsets
+`